future-ui/future-ui.github.io/_input/README.md

 * Stage 3 - Candidate
 * Stage 4 - Finished

-All of the code in this book is written using a stage 0 babel transpiler.
-This means we have access to future ECMAScript features all the way up to the Strawman stage (currently considered "ES7").
-We do this because this is a book about writing UI in the future and to explore that, we will use what the cutting edge looks like today as our starting point.
+All of the code in this book is written in "future" style using babel to transpile.
+By "future", we mean that not only do we get to use ECMAScript 2015, but we also use more experimental Strawman proposals as well as some non-spec extensions (for example, extensions made for minification or React).
+These are codified as
+[babel plugins](http://babeljs.io/docs/plugins/).
+We do this because the evolution of the JavaScript language is increasingly being explored through transpilation and implementation in the wild.

 ## Code examples